Discover recruiting insights in our white paper Your guide to international C-level recruitment!

 H-1B visas – complex and unpredictable

-The first hurdle: "H-1B cap" - limited number of visas
+The first hurdle: the H-1B cap—limited number of visas

 The second hurdle: „Labor Condition Application“ (LCA) – the preliminary application

-The third hurdle: Applying to USCIS
+The third hurdle: Application to USCIS

 The fourth hurdle: "Request for Evidence" (RFE) from USCIS - How to get a visa: which authority is better?